EPCCed/2020-12-08-Containers-Online/_episodes/01-introduction.md

 Docker is a tool that allows you to build what are called "containers."
-It's not the only tool that can create containers, but is the one we've chosen for this workshop.
+It's not the only tool that can create containers, but is the one we've chosen for this part of the workshop.
 But what *is* a container?

 To understand containers, let's first talk briefly about your computer.